atulkamble/ruby/README.md

 ```

 ### 9. Reading from a File
-Reading and displaying content from a file.
+Reads content from a file and prints it.
 ```ruby
 # read_file.rb
 file_name = "example.txt"